 Justify such a high rating?
 Nah.

-The best game ever made.
+One of the best game ever made.
 With inspiration from movies like Alien and Event Horizon, System Shock 2 is incredibly atmospheric and disturbing.

 You fight your way through deformed, mutated humans and aliens.